SergeyPostnikov/dvmn_notifier_bot/README.md

 Get your **Devman Authorization token** on [devman API website](https://dvmn.org/api/docs/).

-As a result of the steps above you will have 3 config vars:
+As a result of the steps above you will have 3-5 config vars:

 ```
 DVMN_API_KEY - your devman api key
+NOTIFIER_BOT_KEY - your bot api key
-TG_BOT_KEY - your bot api key
+LOGGER_BOT_KEY - your logger bot api key
 TG_USER_ID - your telegram id
+TG_ADMIN_ID - id whome to sent logs of your bot

 ```
 save them in .env file

+small notice:
+you could use same TG_ADMIN_ID and TG_USER_ID then all info will be in one profile.
+you could use same NOTIFIER_BOT_KEY and LOGGER_BOT_KEY then all info will be in one chat.

 ### Requirements
 for work you had to have `python3`